JingRachaelZhu/CrackLeetcode/LinkedList/203. Remove Linked List Elements/README.md

-# 24. Swap Nodes in Pairs
+# 203. Remove Linked List Elements
 Remove all elements from a linked list of integers that have value val.

 **Example 1:**